Victoria Sponge – Perfect Cake For Sharing

-For anyone starting to learn to bake cakes, this is certainly a good recipe.
-It is the simplest cake, and the basis for most other cakes, and you should get good results.
+For anyone starting to learn to bake cakes, this is certainly a good recipe being the simplest cake, and the basis for most other cakes, and you should get good results.

-It is good done in a food processor to get lots of air in and a smooth mixture, but a bit like kneading dough for bread, it’s good to get up close and personal with your cake mixture by using a bit of elbow grease, by mxing it in a large bowl. it will make you feel very 1950s!
+It is good done in a food processor to get lots of air in and a smooth mixture, but a bit like kneading dough for bread, it’s good to get up close and personal with your cake mixture by using a bit of elbow grease, by mixing it in a large bowl.
+You may feel very 1950s!

-And you can lick the wooden spoon afterwards – after all you can’t lick a sharp food processor blade!
+And you can lick the wooden spoon afterwards.
 And lets face it – having a bit of raw cake mix is one of the pleasures of baking (WARNING! – remember cake mix contains raw eggs – so not for people who should not have them such as the very young, the elderly and pregnant women)